 Modern parents like to show off their children like they are things to be displayed and envied.
 It is sickening to listen to parents wax on about how their child can sing the latest songs or dance like Michale Jackson.
 The poor tot is trotted for all to admire whether he wants it or not.

-Unfortunately, hurrying development of skills has a detrimental effect on a child innate development.
+Unfortunately, hurrying the development of skills has a detrimental effect on a child’s innate development.
 Psychologist David Elkind in his book The Hurried Child gives valid reasons why children should not be pushed to learn skills and tasks before they are ready.

 Children are biological beings.
 They grow at certain rates.
 And kids need time to grow and to develop their motor, visual and cognitive skills.

 A lot of a child’s learning comes through imitation – his likes, dislikes, interest or disinterest.
 Children are like sponges, they absorb all the environmental nuances through observation and assimilation.
-They learn through imitation.
 Kids grow up mimicking the significant people in their lives – parents, siblings, or whoever is on their immediate radar using their special neurons: mirror neurons.

 Learning Through Play